runebaas/switzerlan-rules/rules/general/main-rulebook.md

 Participants will be asked once to change their names.
 Failure to comply will result in disqualification.

+## Cross Play

+Any tournament games with official PC versions will be played on PC.
+However, if a game offers cross-play between PC and other platforms, participants may choose their preferred platform.
+This is subject to the condition that their choice neither interrupts the tournament proceedings nor necessitates additional arrangements or setup.

 ## Glossary

 | Word                | Definition                                                                                                                                                                          |